kellerflint/MTGA-CV-Voice-Interface/README.md

 ipython kernel install --user --name=.venv
 ```

-Create/open an ipynb file and select .venv as the kernel (under the Jupyter options).
+Create/open an ipynb file and select .venv as the kernel.

 ### Labeling and Auto-Annotation